kbecker0619/cwsw_lib/readme.md

 Folder			| Description
 :--- 			| :---
-cwsw_lib		| GIT submodule: Container for the CWSW LIB submodule app				| demo app that illustrates how to use this component cfg				| Project-specific configuration headers (demo app) doc				| GIT submodule: Documentation folder for this component ut				| GIT submodule: Unit Test sources for this component
+cwsw_lib		| GIT submodule: Container for the CWSW LIB submodule doc				| GIT submodule: Documentation folder for this component ut				| GIT submodule: Unit Test sources for this component
+---				| ---
+app				| demo app that illustrates how to use this component cfg				| Project-specific configuration headers (demo app)
+---				| ---
+ecproject		| Home for the Eclipse project files nbproject		| NetBeans project files vsproject		| VS2010 project home

 ## Important files
 Almost all of the files in the root directory, are for various IDEs and build environments supported by this component.